angular-ui/AngularJS-Atom/README.md

 See [emmet's document](https://github.com/emmetio/emmet-atom#tab-key)

-In your `keymap.cson1, add the following code.
+In your `keymap.cson`, add the following code.

 ```
 'atom-text-editor[data-grammar="text html angular"]:not([mini])':